File-Maker/FileAtlas/PRIVACY.md

 - optional FileAtlas Dev license request files (`.fareq`) and debug reports only when the user chooses to create or save them.
 - optional FileAtlas LicenseManager key backups (`.fakeybackup`) and issued license files (`.falicense`) only when the owner chooses to create or save them.
 - optional FileAtlas Benchmark reports under the selected benchmark output folder, by default `Documents\FileAtlas Benchmarks`.
+- bounded encrypted Base and Analytics last-known caches used to keep completed views visible while FAFS starts or restarts.
+These caches remain local and do not replace the authoritative FAFS catalog or history.

 FileAtlas does not intentionally store copies of your files.